developertyrone/notimulti/README.md

 ### 🔢 Automated Versioning & Releases

 - Every merge to `main` automatically bumps the patch version and pushes a new `vX.Y.Z` tag via the **Auto Semantic Versioning** workflow.
-The Docker workflow already reacts to those tags, so fresh images are built without manual tagging.
+The Docker pipeline now stalls briefly (up to ~5 minutes) while it waits for that tag to land on the commit, then stamps the Docker image with `1.2.3`, `1.2`, `1`, and `latest` in the same run—no extra triggers required.
 - Need to cut a minor or major release?
 Dispatch the workflow with the desired bump level (requires the [GitHub CLI](https://cli.github.com/) and repo access):

 ```bash